MatteoRagni/Force/README.md

 Configuration
 -------------
-All configuration for FORCE are collected in the file `globals.php`.
-All configuration are stored in associative array `$world`:
+All configurations for FORCE are collected in the file `globals.php` and stored in associative array `$world`:
 - `$world['ClusterName']`: string with name for the cluster system;
 - `$world['ClusterLogo']`: string with relative path to cluster logo;
 - `$world['UniLogo']`: here you can insert relative path to a logo for your University/Corporation;